pgioun/algorithms/binary_search/README.md

 3. Call the `binary_search` function with `my_list` and `target_value`, storing the result in the `result` variable.
 4. Check if the `result` is not `None`, indicating that the target value was found.
 If so, print the index where the element was found.
 Otherwise, print "Element not found."

+### Maximum Number of Steps in Binary Search

+In binary search, the maximum number of steps required to find an item in a sorted list of size `n` can be calculated using the formula `log2(n)`.
+This is because binary search divides the search range in half with each comparison.
+The logarithm base 2 provides the number of times you can divide `n` by 2 until you reach 1.

 ## Usage

 To use the binary search script: